sbredahl/hpsolvesys/readme.md

 HP48/49 SOLVESYS SOURCE CODE
 ----------------------------

-The repository is mainly for historical reasons as the code is no longer maintained.
+This is mainly a historical repository as the code is no longer maintained.
 In particular, don't expect pull requests to have any effect!

-Except for the HP48S version, all source code have previously been published to [link] (http://www.hpcalc.org).
+Except for the HP48S version, all source code have previously been published to [hpcalc.org] (http://www.hpcalc.org).

 Currently, the following source trees are available: